Herald of Truth - Volume XIX, Number 13 - July 1, 1882 - p 205, 206

 Herald of Truth Obituaries - Volume XIX, Number 14 - July 15, 1882 - p 221, 222

-HAMSHER.- July 1st, near Strasburg, Lancaster Co., Pa., Susan Hamsher, relict of the late preacher David Hamsher, in the 79th year of her age.
+HOMSHER.- July 1st, near Strasburg, Lancaster Co., Pa., Susan Homsher, relict of the late preacher David Hamsher, in the 79th year of her age.
 The funeral services were conducted by Benjamin and Amos Herr, at the old Mennonite Church above Strasburg, where she was buried.